Document

 One of the only mutual fund scheme allowed under 80C, ELSS (Equity Linked Savings Scheme) is gaining popularity among people for its historically higher performance in the recent years.
 Another perk of ELSS is that it has the lowest lock-in period of 3 years.

 TDS is Tax Deducted at Source – it means that the tax is deducted by the person making payment.
 The payer has to deduct an amount of tax based on the rules prescribed by the income tax department.
-For instance, An employer will estimate the total annual income of an employee and deduct tax on his Income if his Taxable Income exceeds INR 2,50,000.
+For instance, An employer will estimate the total annual income of an employee and deduct tax on his Income if his Taxable Income exceeds INR 2,50,000 under the old tax regime or INR 3,00,000 under the new tax regime.
 Tax is deducted based on which tax slab you belong to each year.
 Similarly, if you earn interest from a Fixed Deposit, the bank also deducts TDS.
 Since the bank does not know your tax slabs, they usually deduct TDS @ 10%, unless you haven’t mentioned your PAN (in that case a 20% TDS may be deducted).

 Aditya is a 25-year-old software engineer living in Mumbai.
-He spends his free time enjoying his new found financial freedom.
 This is his first job and he’s clueless about tax or savings.
 But it’s almost the end of January and Aditya heard his friends talking about Section 80C and how they pay zero tax thanks to Section 80C.
 Aditya earns Rs 6,60,000 annually.
 Here are his salary details.

 Aditya looked up his pay slip and found out that his employer has been deducting a TDS on his salary of Rs 2,988 each month.
 This shall work out to Rs 35,860 for the whole year.
 While Aditya has been busy enjoying his new life he has no clue how much tax he needs to pay and whether he can save any tax!
 Let’s help him!

-Aditya also revealed he lives in a rented accommodation in Mumbai along with 4 other roommates and his share of rent is Rs 10,000.
+• Aditya lives in rented accommodation in Mumbai along with four other roommates, and his share of rent is Rs 10,000.
 If Aditya can organize rent receipts from the landlord and get his PAN number, he can claim an exemption on HRA.
-If Aditya can submit the rent receipts well in time, to his employer – his employer will be able to adjust his tax calculations.
+If Aditya can submit the rent receipts well in time to his employer, his employer will be able to adjust his tax calculations.

 Aditya’s HRA exemption